How to turn your conservatory into a room

 Get the insulation right first

-As mentioned above, before thinking about transforming your conservatory into a proper room, you really need to consider thermoregulation before starting anything else.
+As mentioned above, before thinking about converting your conservatory into a proper room, you really need to consider thermoregulation before starting anything else.
 At Sagars 365, our conservatory roof insulation system can be installed in just one day, costs from only £1,999 (with 0% VAT!) and can help reduce energy bills by 25%.
 Learn more about the benefits of our conservatory roof insulation system here, or take a look at some before and after shots.

 Related posts: